ysolis/mem_manager/README.md

 The idea with this Mem manager is to avoid the memory fragmentation that you will have in C/C++/Pascal with the Free function, at the cost to increase the Array, my idea will be that use something similar to a Linked List in PHP (i will need to research this) to have a mechanism that dont create unused data (because when whe Free an space, we lost a created Array item).

-Well, we will see if I can finish the Free method in this prototype :) (The idea is to move all the index above, exactly the char lenght of the index free)
+Well, we will see if I can finish the Free method in this prototype :) (The idea is to move all the index above, exactly the char length of the index free)

+DONE :) finished initial prototype.

+You can check the functions running

+php MemManager.php

+to see the test functions done.

+TODO: clean up the code, integrate PHPUnit for tests and ...
+Reuse the index freed to avoid to have an bigger Array of unused Indexes.